warthog9/tenstorrent.github.io/core/getting-started/README.md

 ### Quick Installation

 Tenstorrent provides a bash script, [tt-installer](https://github.com/tenstorrent/tt-installer/), for fast and easy setup of our software stack.
-The tool will install necessary packages on your system, update your device firmware, and install a containerized tt-metalium development environment. tt-installer supports Ubuntu, Fedora, and Debian.
+The installer supports Ubuntu, Fedora, and Debian.
 To use it, paste this into your terminal:

 ```{code-block} bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/tenstorrent/tt-installer/refs/heads/main/install.sh)"
 ```

+By default, TT-Metalium is installed as a container using Podman.
+This containerized environment is appropriate for most users, but advanced users and developers may wish to install Metalium natively on the host system.
+To skip installing Podman and Metalium, answer "n" when asked.
+After the installation is completed, proceed to [TT-NN / TT-Metalium Installation](https://docs.tenstorrent.com/tt-metal/latest/tt-metalium/installing.html#tt-nn-tt-metalium-installation) for manual installation instructions.

 For more information about tt-installer, please see the [repository](https://github.com/tenstorrent/tt-installer).
 If you would prefer to install the software stack manually, proceed to [Manual Installation](#manual-installation).